 All essential retail businesses, including grocery stores and pharmacies must adhere to guidelines for physical distancing, wearing face coverings, and enhanced cleaning.
 The Virginia Department of Health will enforce violations of the guidelines.
 Violations are a Class One misdemeanor.
 The on-site sale, consumption, and possession of alcohol is prohibited after 10 p.m. in any restaurant, dining establishment, food court, brewery, microbrewery, distillery, winery, or tasting room.
 All of these businesses must close by midnight and bar seating is not permitted.
 Overnight camps are closed and recreational sports require physical distancing.
 Governor Ralph Northam is directing teams comprised of health departments, VA ABC, Department of Agriculture and Consumer Services, and other licensing agencies to conduct unannounced visits to businesses to ensure COVID-19 restriction compliance.

 Governor Ralph Northam has allocated an additional $20 million in federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to the Rebuild VA economic recovery fund.
 This allocation is designed to meet the demand for the program and fulfill pending grant applications.
-Rebuild VA assists small businesses in losses and costs related to COVID-19 by providing grants of up to 3 times the applicant’s average monthly eligible expenses, not to exceed $10,000.
+Rebuild VA assists small businesses in losses and costs related to COVID-19 by providing grants of up to 3 times the applicant’s average monthly eligible expenses, not to exceed $100,000.
 Learn more about this opportunity.

 Additional Grant Opportunities